SelfPossessed/FlashPunk/README.markdown

 * All entities must override rollback(e:RollbackableEntity).
 * You must roll back relevant primitive values like integers and booleans.
 Failing to rollback a needed value will cause strange behaviors.
 * Do not have one Entity referencing another one directly.
 You cannot rollback references.
+* Sounds must use RollbackableSfx.
+Use the RollbackableEntity's addSound function in the constructor.
+You do not need to manually roll the Sfx back.

 STUFF THAT NEEDS TO BE DONE!
 ============================